-The South Dakota State University/Civic Orchestra is a versatile organization that performs a three-concert season in SDSU’s Oscar Larson Performing Arts Center.
-Earliest mention of an active orchestra on campus dates to 1914.
+The South Dakota State University Civic Orchestra is a versatile organization that performs a three concert season in SDSU’s Oscar Larson Performing Arts Center.
+The earliest mention of an active orchestra on SDSU's campus dates to 1914.
 In the same year, the orchestra mounted a performance of Handel’s Messiah.
 Notwithstanding a brief hiatus of the organization during World War II, the organization has been active ever since.

 For more information, contact David Reynolds, director of the SDSU Civic Orchestra.